Thursday, January 31, 2013

 Interview with Josephine Emery

-Monika: Today’s interview is with Josephine Emery, an Australian writer, screenwriter, script editor, and media and publishing strategist, from Cairns in Queensland, known for her work on Freedom (1982), Fever (1988), and The Coming (1981).
-She was the Director of Literature at the Australia Council for the Arts and Head of Screenwriting at the Australian Film, TV, and Radio School, and worked as a features journalist.
+Monika: Today’s interview is with the remarkable Josephine Emery, an accomplished Australian writer, screenwriter, script editor, and media and publishing strategist.
+Born in New Guinea and raised in Australia, she has had an extensive and diverse career, from being the Director of Literature at the Australia Council for the Arts to serving as the Head of Screenwriting at the Australian Film, TV, and Radio School.
+She has also worked as a features journalist and contributed to the Australian film industry with screenplays for Freedom (1982), Fever (1988), and The Coming (1981).

 Interview with Diana Salameh

-Monika: Today’s interview is with Diana Salameh, also known as Yasmene Jabar, an American film director and stand-up comedienne from Noxubee County, Mississippi, a remarkable woman and one of the most inspirational transgender icons.
-She is the director and producer of Desiree: A Ghost Story (2012).
-Hello Diana!
+Monika: Today's interview features Diana Salameh, also known as Yasmene Jabar, an American film director and stand-up comedian from Noxubee County, Mississippi.
+She is a remarkable woman and one of the most inspirational transgender icons.
+Diana is the director and producer of Desiree: A Ghost Story (2012).
+Welcome, Diana!

 Diana: Greetings Monika, and thank you for asking me to take part in this interview.
 I hope you and your readers will have a better understanding of just who I am.

 Monika: How would you define yourself?
-Are you more of a filmmaker, comedy actress, or stand-up comedian?
+Do you consider yourself more of a filmmaker, comedy actress, or stand-up comedian?

 Diana: I feel myself to be a Renaissance Woman, I’ve had many artistic outlets over the years, photography, painting, sculpting, acting, and now I think it has evolved into film-making, however that doesn’t mean you won't see me doing cameo roles as Hitchcock did in his films or reviving a long-dead comedy character if I feel the time is right.